- What about medication?

 - Prescription medications will also need to be turned in.
 These items must be in the original packaging with the student's name on each one.
 We can only take the exact number of doses that are to be given during the trip.
 Please count out exactly how much the student will be needing to take on our trip and keep the rest at home.

 - A limited number of medications can be carried by a student: for example, asthma inhalers and epipens (if the school nurse has a self-carry form on file) and hormone therapy.
+The school nurse must have the self-carry form on file no later than 10 days prior to our departure.

 - When we return, teachers must hand leftover medication (if any) to a parent.